Oliveoilollie/ArchInstall-Guide/README.md

 ------------------------------------------------------------------
 INSTALLING THE BASE SYSTEM

-1. install your shit - `pacstrap /mnt base linux linux-firmware sof-firmware base-devel grub efibootmgr nano networkmanager`
+1. install your shit - `pacstrap /mnt base linux linux-firmware sof-firmware base-devel grub efibootmgr nano networkmanager` dont forget to install the ucode for your cpu!!!!

 --note-- base linux and linux firmware is only what is really needed for boot, nano is our text editor there are many options but nano is easy, base-devel is for AUR, grub is the bootloader,